 By default, every step of a local analysis is configured to a default max execution time (60 minutes) (analyzer.properties):

-The default value is often enough for most analyses, but depending on several circumstances (code size, memory, ruleset, etc) could not be enough and a timeout error will occur (Timeout Killed the Subprocess).
+The default value is often enough for most analyses, but depending on several circumstances (code size, memory, ruleset, etc) could not be enough and a timeout error occurs (Timeout Killed the Subprocess).

 If this happens, increase the default value.